 Additionally, a startup cost is applied to the price of your model.
 This is a fixed cost independent of the parameters of your model.

 Once the printing is done, your model is carefully taken out and the extra powder that was not bound, and is not part of your design, is then removed.
 At this point, your part is still very fragile.
 This so-called “green state” will be the base of some of the design rules and limitations that are mentioned in our design guide.
-Your part is now sintered in an oven at 1300°C. This can either be done in sand or on a ceramic plate.
-The sand is most used because it’s suited for designs which are irregular and don’t have a flat base.
-The ceramic plate is more used for technical pieces with a flat base.
+Your part is then sintered in an oven at 1300°C. This can either be done in sand or on a ceramic plate.
+The sand is used most often because it’s suited for designs which are irregular and don’t have a flat base.
+The ceramic plate is used more often for technical pieces with a flat base.

 Learning about our materials is one thing, seeing and touching them another.
 That's why we've designed sample kits based on our Periodic Table of Materials.